 One of the things that I was excited about my first trip to Shanghai was the stay at the Waldorf Astoria Shanghai on the Bund.
 I wanted a centrally located hotel near the bund.

 Waldorf Astoria Collection is “positioned as the flagship brand within Hilton’s portfolio”.
-Since I’ve not stayed at a Waldorf Astoria property, I wanted to see how it differs from other properties.
+Since this is my first stay at a Waldorf Astoria property, I wanted to see how it differs from other properties.
 I also thought it was an opportune time to test out out my Hilton Diamond benefits (thanks to the Hilton Aspire card).

 Getting to the Hotel